struckmb/qmk_userspace/README.md

 This is a template repository which allows for an external set of QMK keymaps to be defined and compiled.
 This is useful for users who want to maintain their own keymaps without having to fork the main QMK repository.

-These keymaps are using keymap_german_mac_iso.
+These keymaps are using keymap_german_iso with some extensions for Linux systems.
-Symbols are 'translated', if a linux/windows host is detected.
+Symbols are 'translated', if a mac host is detected.

-# Base Layers
+## Base Layers

 First and last column keys on base layers for 6x3 keyboards, (X) is the corresponding key from the currently active base layer:

 ```
      A/⌫│                                       │A/(X)
      ───┼─                                     ─┼─────